 Are you withholding enough tax from employee paychecks?
 Check out the withholding calculation process below to determine if your withholding calculations are correct.
 You will need to include both income taxes (federal and state, if applicable) and FICA taxes (Social Security and Medicare).

-The IRS has released new withholding tables, which you must use for calculating withholding for employees starting in 2018.
-A new W-4 form has also been released (it's in proposed form, but will be finalized soon).
+The IRS has released new withholding tables that you must use for calculating withholding for employees starting in 2018.
+A new W-4 form has also been released for 2018 (IRS final version in the link).